Dexter Morgan: Methods of killing

 When victims awaken, they are naked and secured to a table with plastic wrap, and for stronger victims, duct tape.
 If he has not already done so, he confronts them with narrative evidence of their crimes.
 In the novels, the method usually involves an extended "exploration" with various sharp knives; on the show, Dexter's favored method usually involves an immediately fatal wound to the chest, neck, or gut with a variety of weapons, usually a sharp knife.
 He occasionally varies his methods to fit particular victims; he kills his brother (and fellow serial killer) Brian by cutting his throat with a dinner knife (with the manner of the death and Dexter's own hesitation at inflicting the wound causing pathologists to conclude that Brian killed himself); he stabs gang lord Little Chino in the chest with a machete; and he kills Santos Jimenez—the man who murdered his mother—in the same manner in which his mother was killed, by dismembering him with a chainsaw.
 He also tries to do the same to the man who ordered his mother's murder, Hector Estrada, but is prevented from doing so since Estrada is being used as bait against Dexter: he eventually kills Estrada simply by stabbing him in the heart.
 On other occasions, he uses hammers, drills, and other power tools.
 On a few occasions, Dexter has even resorted to killing with his bare hands, such as drowning victims or manually breaking their necks.

 In the TV show, Dexter keeps his trophy blood slides from all his victims neatly organized in a wooden filing box, which he hides inside his air conditioner.
 In the novels, he keeps them in a rosewood box on his bookcase.
 Dexter, in the TV series, eventually discontinues his practice of taking blood slide trophies during the seventh season, primarily because of the potential of him being caught due to a renewed secret investigation into the Bay Harbor Butcher, and because Debra has discovered his true self and he wants to be a better person for her.
 In New Blood, he does take a blood slide from his first murder victim in 10 years, but does not keep it, proclaiming that he is an "evolving monster".
 In Resurrection, while Dexter did not take a blood slide from his first victim in New York, he decided to go back to basics while reaffirming his commitment to the Code and took a makeshift blood slide from his next victim.
+Additionally, after Leon Prater's serial killer trophy vault is discovered by the police, every trophy is shown to be there except the Bay Harbor Butcher's blood slide collection, alluding to Dexter having taken it before escaping the vault.